klahnakoski/mo-parsing/README.md

 * print out of the ParserElement performing the attempt

 This should help to to isolate the exact position your grammar is failing.

+### Regular Expressions

+`mo-parsing` can parse and generate regular expressions. `ParserElement` has a `__regex__()` function that returns the regular expression for the given grammar; which works up to a limit, and is used internally to accelerate parsing.
+The `Regex` class parses regular expressions into a grammar; it is used to optimize parsing, and you may find it useful to decompose regular expressions that look like line noise.

 ## Contributing